Branking24/Bio465/Readme.md

 ### Data
 Raw data in the form of .csvs, .tsvs, or .xlsx
+Primary = Cleaned from the Website
+GSE118... = Figure 1 Cell line PCA

 ### Processed Data
 Functions that load the raw data into dataframes ready for use in comparison functions